MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-2008-end-of-support-migration.md

 ### Azure Site Recovery

-For bulk migrations, we recommend Azure Site Recovery (Azure Site Recovery) service.
+For bulk migrations, we recommend Azure Site Recovery service.
 With Azure Site Recovery, customers can replicate the whole VM including SQL Server from on-premises to an Azure VM.

 SQL Server requires app-consistent Azure Site Recovery snapshots to guarantee recovery; and Azure Site Recovery supports app-consistent snapshots with minimum 1-hour interval.
 The minimum RPO possible for SQL Server with Azure Site Recovery migrations is 1 hour and the RTO is 2 hours plus SQL Server recovery time.